-The first thing you can do to avoid this is by choosing a good password for your credit card account that you don't use anywhere else.
+The first thing you can do to avoid this is to choose a good password for your credit card account that you don't use anywhere else.
 You should also keep an eye on your bank and credit card statements and report any suspicious activity immediately.

 The only way to truly protect your personal information is by understanding that no matter what company or business you are dealing with, there will always be a potential for data theft.
-So before giving out any sensitive details make sure they have an official-looking website and call their numbers carefully!
+So before giving out any sensitive details, ensure they have an official-looking website and call their numbers carefully!

 • Scam red flags